 In 10 minutes by train, you will have access to another great beach, Fontane Bianche, as well as one of the most spectacular baroque towns in the world, Noto

-In 20 minutes by train, you will be in Siracusa and Ortigia Island, another spectacular destination to have a walk with your kids
+In 20 minutes by train, you will be in Siracusa and Ortigia Island, another spectacular place to have a walk with your kids

-You can also think to rent a car to explore Ragusa, Modica and the other lovely beaches south of Avola, like Eloro Beach and Pizzuta Beach, both very unspoilt (bring your own food and water)
+You can also think of renting a car to explore Ragusa, Modica and the other lovely beaches south of Avola, like Eloro Beach and Pizzuta Beach, both very unspoilt (bring your own food and water)

-The Catania airport is connected to Avola by direct bus (Interbus) in just 1 hour
+The Airport is connected to Avola by direct bus (Interbus) in just 1 hour

 For a family stay in Avola you should check out